billoneta/kitsune/CONTRIBUTING.md

 ## ♻️ Coding Standards

-Writing good code isn’t just about making it run—it’s about making it understandable, maintainable, and consistent.
+Writing good code isn’t just about making it run — it’s about making it understandable, maintainable, and consistent.
 These standards help keep the project clean, readable, and easy to work with (even months later when you’ve forgotten what “final_final_finalFix2.js” was supposed to do).

-### 1. ✨ Use the correct commit message format (e.g., `feat: add login button`)
+### 1. ✨ Use the correct commit message format (e.g., `docs: update README`)

 We adhere to the **[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)** specification alongside **[Gitmoji](https://gitmoji.dev/)** guidelines to include **meaningful emojis** in every commit.
 This **standardized approach** keeps our commit history **clean, consistent,** and ready for **automation tasks** like generating **changelogs** and managing **versioning**.